Construction Projects

 These projects are designed and built by Maine Department of Transportation with City of Auburn coordination.

 • 2025 High/Academy/Main Streets Mill/Fill – This project includes the pavement resurfacing along the route from Minot Avenue to Mill Street by High Street, Academy Street, and Main Street.
-Bids will open on 6/4/2025.
+Shaw Brothers awarded the project and managed by MDOT.

 Potential Projects in the Queue for Next Year